KCCPMG/editable-content/packages/editable-content/README.md

 - `portalId`: the id of the portal to which the wrapper will be appended
 - `getContext`: a function which will safely return the result of `useEditableContentContext`.
   - **IMPORTANT:** Do NOT call `useEditableContentContext` in the body of your wrapper.
 Because wrappers are passed as props to the `EditableContentContextProvider`, they do not *initially* render as descendants of `EditableContentContextProvider`, and as such, this will cause an error.
 Call `getContext` instead.
+(For more on this issue, see "A Note On Contexts Used By Wrappers" below)
 - `children`: ReactNode, standard use of children in a React context

 When declaring the PropTypes for your wrappers, make sure that any of these values which you wish to access are declared as optional.
 Inside the component, make sure that any access of these props is conditional.
 When declaring your PropTypes, you should include the following: